tsiruot137/MATH-Cruise137/README.md

 This repository is in general organized by the courses I have learned.
 Every time I learn a new course, a directory for the notes, problems, and insights from that course will be added to the repository.
 Actually the contents (of the notes, problems, and insights) of a certain course are not necessarily all related to the course, and they can be any mathematical knowledge I have learned during that period of time.

 ## 2. Basic Composition of the Content
-Every course directory contains four genres of files: `notes`, `exercise`, `problems`, and `insights`, which are all written in LaTeX.
-These four genres of files share the same composition, which is the commonly-used **"Definition-Theorem"** workflow in mathematics.
+Every course directory contains three genres of files: `notes`, `problems`, and `insights`, which are all written in LaTeX.
+These three genres of files share the same composition, which is the commonly-used **"Definition-Theorem"** workflow in mathematics.
 This workflow is described below (as though every math learner would be familiar with it).
 > **Definition-Theorem workflow ("Df-Th" workflow for short)**: Math theory is developed in chronological order.
 Mathamaticians start with some basic definitions, then they prove some theorems based on these definitions or on theorems previously proved.
 For the progress of math theory, there must be always new definitions proposed so that new theorems offering more insights to the world can be discovered. **In this workflow, every definition or theorem must based on the previous definitions or theorems.
 Every definition or theorem must be verified to be valid, and each newly proposed definition or theorem must not conflict with any previous ones.** Thus in the very beginning of math theory, mathematicians must initialize a set of **logic** or rules that must be followed throughout the development of the theory, and some cornerstones (called **axioms**) to support all the theory.
 >